Pidyon Nefesh by Rabbi Shalom Arush

 Moreover, the amount of the pidyon should match the need.
 For smaller issues $180 might suffice, but someone with an untreatable illness or other serious situation should give much more than that.
 For serious situations, Rabbanit Arush, tichya, recommends a minimum $1,000 pidyon, in 12 installments (enter $84 as the pidyon amount, then select Recurring Donation for 12 months).
 Feel free to use the installments in order to make it easier for you to give the pidyon you really need.

-Remember, none of the money is kept by Rabbi Arush, shlita – it goes right into spreading emuna, so that merit of giving charity stands for you as well!
+Remember, none of the money is kept by Rabbi Arush, Shlita – it goes right into spreading emuna, so that merit of giving charity stands for you as well!
+For that reason, you can use maaser money for the pidyon.
 Really, a pidyon is a favor done by the tzaddikim in order to help people.
 The one who benefits – is you!

 To read miracle stories about pidyon nefesh with Rabbi Arush, click here.

-After your online contribution is processed, a receipt will be generated and sent to the email address that we have on file for you.
-Be sure to send the receipt to firstname.lastname@example.org along with your prayer request and your name (first and middle name and mother’s first and middle name) so that it can be added to Rav Arush’s prayer list.
+After your online contribution is processed, you will receive a receipt by email.
+Be sure to send the receipt to email@example.com along with your prayer request and your name (first and middle name and mother’s first and middle name) so that it can be added to Rav Arush’s prayer list.

 Rabbi Arush prays daily for everyone who supports Chut shel Chessed and spreading emuna on a monthly basis multiple times a day, including in his personal prayers, every time he recites the Blessing after Meals, and more.
 Rabbi Arush has spoken multiple times about how important these prayers are, and that people who give even in larger one-time amounts truly lose out.
 Now, these special prayers will be yours too, if you select monthly donation on the next screen.